 Backstory and Context

 The time Baker spent designing the steel arch bridge was estimated to equal one person working full time for 15 years.
-In 1971 designs were complete, however the contract was not awarded until June 21, 1973 to United States Steel Corporations’ American Bridge Division for $34 million.
+In 1971, designs were completed, though the contract was not awarded to United States Steel Corporations’ American Bridge Division (ABD) until June 21, 1973.
+The total cost of the contract was thirty-four million dollars.
 This was the West Virginia Department of Highways’ largest project in history in terms of cost and development.
 Construction on this section of Corridor L officially began in the summer of 1973.
-Construction over deep ground voids left behind by previous coal mining was aided by below-ground cameras while plants in Pennsylvania and Indiana were preparing steel for the bridge.
-ABD established a rail line 19 miles away in Nallen, WV to transport the steel because the proposed site for the bridge was so remote and the path was so treacherous that equipment could not yet access the location.
+Construction over deep ground voids left behind by previous coal mining was aided by below-ground cameras, while industrial plants in Pennsylvania and Indiana were preparing steel for the bridge.
+ABD established a rail line nineteen miles away in Nallen, WV to transport the steel because the proposed site for the bridge was so remote and the path was so treacherous that equipment could not yet access the location.
 Most of the heavy COR-TEN steel members were transported via rail to the bottom of the gorge and then hoisted up by a cable system.

 On October 22nd, 1977, the New River Gorge Bridge opened as spectators from West Virginia and surrounding states gathered to walk the new bridge.
 The Charleston Gazette was set up on the middle of the bridge and handed out 10,500 scroll certificates to the first patrons.
 A mobile post office was set up so that visitors could buy souvenirs and send post cards to remember the event, with more than 10,000 special issue stamps sold.
-Governor Rockefeller spoke at the 1 ½ hour long event and spoke about how the new bridge would only bring positive things to the area.
-When the New River Gorge Bridge opened Corridor L was not complete, however traffic along the route increased 140% afterwards; Corridor L was completed in 1978.
+Governor Rockefeller spoke at the one and a half hour event about how the new bridge would only bring positive things to the area.
+When the New River Gorge Bridge opened, Corridor L was not complete.
+However, traffic along the route increased 140% afterwards and Corridor L was completed in 1978.

 The third Saturday of every October, the New River Gorge Bridge is closed to drivers so that spectators can walk the entire width of the gorge and watch skydivers plunge off the bridge.
-This is done to in celebration of the first-time patrons that walked across the bridge in 1977.
-The even it known as Bridge Day and is a huge annual event that brings people from all over the world to Fayette County to explore the New River Gorge.
+This is done in celebration of the first-time patrons that walked across the bridge in 1977.
+The event is known as Bridge Day and is a huge annual gathering that brings people from all over the world to Fayette County to explore the New River Gorge.

 "New River Gorge Bridge."
 National Parks Service.
 U.S. Department of the Interior, n.d.
 Web.